| |

 A small pumpkin cut in half for preserving as pumpkin puree and stems for crafts.

 • Remove the pumpkin seed using an icing scroop.
-Toss.
+Keep the seeds to roast if you like.
+Toss the stringy bits out.

 A small pumpkin cut in half and removing the seeds with a ice cream scoop.